How to query, stop and delete a service in Windows

 SC QUERY state= all | FIND "_NAME"

-To Stop a Service: There are various ways to open the services console.
-See the following link for more information.
+There are various ways to open the services console.
+See the following guide on how to manage Windows task Manager for more information.

 SC STOP shortservicename

-Please pay proper attention to all the red arrow as they indicate ways in which you can stop the service.
+Please pay proper attention to all the red arrows as they indicate ways in which you can stop the service.

 Note: If the service you’re deleting has any spaces in the name, you will have to enclose the name in quotes when you type the command.